Wenhao Pan

 Seattle, WA 98195

-I am a second-year PhD student in Statistics at the University of Washington.
+I am a third-year Statistics PhD student in the Department of Statistics at University of Washington advised by Kevin Jamieson from the Paul G. Allen School of Computer Science & Engineering.
+I am also a part-time Applied Scientist Intern at the SCOT - Forecasting Science Department of Amazon.
 Before that, I completed my BA in Computer Science and BA in Statistics at the University of California, Berkeley, graduating Summa cum laude.
 At Berkeley, I had the privilege of working with Anil Aswani, Cyrus Dioun, and Haichen Wang, focusing on the application of optimization and deep learning models in sociology, particle physics, and tensor completion.

 My protrait on the right was taken by my good friend Li at Lake Tapps Park in Bonney Lake, WA.